zyx124/mysite/README.md

 # mysite

-A site created using Django.
+A site created using Django and python.
+It is deployed [here](yuxinzhao.pythonanywhere.com).
+Welcome to click on it.